-Since March 2014, a number of civil complaints have been filed in US federal courts, each on behalf of a proposed class of plaintiffs, alleging that Barclays entities and other members of The London Gold Market Fixing Ltd. manipulated the prices of gold and gold derivative contracts in violation of the CEA, the US Sherman Antitrust Act, and state antitrust and consumer protection laws.
+Since March 2014, a number of civil complaints have been filed in US federal courts, each on behalf of a proposed class of plaintiffs, alleging that BBPLC and other members of The London Gold Market Fixing Ltd. manipulated the prices of gold and gold derivative contracts in violation of the CEA, the US Sherman Antitrust Act, and state antitrust and consumer protection laws.
+All of the complaints have been transferred to the SDNY and consolidated for pretrial purposes.
+The consolidated complaint defines Barclays as including the Company for purposes of plaintiffs' allegations.

-It is not currently practicable to provide an estimate of the financial impact of the actions described on the Company or what effect, if any, that they might have upon the Company's financial position.
+It is not currently practicable to provide an estimate of the financial impact of the potential exposure of the actions described on the Company or what effect, if any, that they might have upon the Company's financial position in any particular period.